Day 1 : Finding Center

 Notice how, at center position, the right hand 3-finger group lines up with 3 UP (black) keys.

-Notice how , at center position, combining the three DOWN (white) keys of the left, with the three UP (black) keys, the two hands form a contiguous scale.
+Notice how, at center position, combining the three DOWN (white) keys of the left with the three UP (black) keys of the right, the two hands form a contiguous scale.

 What happens when you play more than one of these tones at the same time?